w3c/wcag-act-rules/_rules/ACT-R2.md

 ### Selector

-Select all elements that match the following XPATH selector:
+Select all elements that match the following CSS selector:

     button